ysard/ESP32_RV8263/README.md

 - The library was extracted from its original project.
 - Functions and codes no longer required are removed.
-- Still thread safe but using the i2c manager project to centralize i2c configuration
+- Still thread safe but using the ([i2c manager project](https://github.com/ropg/i2c_manager))to centralize the i2c configuration & usage.
 - Alarms, counters, pulse generation are added.

 ## Caution